mengwei-lin/mengwei-lin.github.io/research.md

 ## Work in Progress

 - **Enforcement of Environmental Regulation: Local Governments' Behavior in China's Land Market** with Deyu Rao
-- **The Role of Top Donors in U.S. Campaign Contributions** with Marco Battaglini, Valerio Leone Sciabolazza, Eleonora Patacchini
+- **Money, Influence (and Death) in U.S. Politics** with Marco Battaglini, Valerio Leone Sciabolazza, Eleonora Patacchini
 - **Local Government Competition and Firms' Location Decisions**